GiraffeLars/NonoSharp/docs/introduction.md

 ## Features
 - **A fully functional Nonogram game**, complete with hint checking
 - An **API** allowing for game logic to be reused in other projects
+- **Custom Solver** to solve any Nonogram puzzle you might encounter
 - **Randomly generated puzzles** guaranteed to be uniquely solvable as verified by the built-in solver
+- **Custom file format** optimised for file size to load and save puzzles

 ## The API
 ### Supported features